lmfit/lmfit-py/doc/model.rst

 has a default value of ``False``.

 The function argument ``N`` is expected to be an Parameter, because it has a numerical default value.
-This value will be kept as the default value when building the Parameters (and note that the default value for ``tau`` is ``-np.inf``, which will need to be fixed before really be used.
+This value will be kept as the default value when building the Parameters.
+Also, note that the default value for ``tau`` is ``-np.inf``, which will need to be fixed before really be used.

 Function arguments with default values of ``None``, ``False``, and ``True`` are